-Adding a specific agent to a specific resource group is not currently handled in the UI, and it can be done by editing agent config file from the installation location and restart the agent daemon.
-Management of the resource groups is possible in Scaling Group tab of the Resource page.
+Adding a specific agent to a specific resource group is not currently handled in the Web-UI, and it can be done by editing agent config file from the installation location and restart the agent daemon.
+Management of the resource groups is possible in Resource Group tab of the Resource page.

 You can edit a resource group by clicking the gear icon in the Control

 panel.
 In the Select scheduler field, you can choose the scheduling method for

 creating a compute session.
 Currently, there are three types: